mapbender/mapbender-documentation/en/elements/search/search_router.rst

 Search Router
 *************

-This element creates a configurable search formular with a configurable result output in which generic SQL search is supported.
+The Search Router element enables users to locate items within the map by interfacing with a specified database connected via the :ref:`backend`.
+Both the search form and table output are customizable and facilitate generic SQL search functionality.
+This is achieved through the storage of geometries in the database, allowing users to query and display dynamic results on the map.

 .. image:: ../../../figures/search_router_en.png
      :scale: 80